By Tim Lambert

 However the Aztec empire was not an 'empire' like the Roman Empire, which was ruled from one city.
 The Aztecs conquered the surrounding peoples.
 However the Aztecs did not usually rule other nations.
 Instead they forced them to pay tribute (goods like gold, feathers, weapons and precious stones).
 The Aztec 'empire', was more like a collection of states dominated by the Aztecs.
 Furthermore the conquered people had to send soldiers to serve the Aztec emperor when they were needed.

 Meanwhile the Aztecs built up the island in the lake by driving wooden stakes into the bed of the lake then laying earth and rocks.
 They turned Tenochtitlan into a great city, with a population of over 100,000.
 The city was laid out in a grid pattern with marketplaces.
-In the centre was the emperor's palace and the great temple, which was a step pyramid.
+In the center was the emperor's palace and the great temple, which was a step pyramid.

 Tenochtitlan was intersected with canals for moving goods.
 The streets of Tenochtitlan were regularly cleaned and their were public lavatories.
-The sewage was used for fertiliser.
+The sewage was used for fertilizer.
 Furthermore the great city on an island was joined to the mainland by four causeways.
 Two aqueducts brought water into the city.

 AZTEC DAILY LIFE